mrinisami/stockOrOptions/README.md

 ### Web App to compare the profitability of employee stock options vs employee stocks.
 The database is constructed of all Tech listed companies in the US market

 ---
+Database used is Postgres through a docker image.

+Look at the bin.yml for commands that need to be run

+---